 The changes should see the cost of making a call drop this year from around 30p/min to 20p/min and the cost of sending a text will fall to 7p.
 Further changes will follow with the cost of making a call set to fall as low as 12p/min by 2014.
 Data roaming costs will also be capped for the first time with 1MB costing 40p.

-"The mobile phone companies have been ripping off holidaymakers from the Wales for too long," said the Euro-MP.
+"The mobile phone companies have been ripping off holidaymakers from the Wales for too long.